-- 15.1.
-The current cost of any PC is £1,040.
-This is reviewed by Council annually with any increase applying from 1 September. - 15.2.
-Payment can be made by credit card (by telephone or online), and by BACS, as indicated on the application form. - 15.3.
-Annual and Full renewal applicants will be contacted for payment when the application has been reviewed by the PC Team.
-Initial applicants will be contacted for payment when an application has been approved. - 15.4.
-Certificates will not be issued before full payment is made.

-15.5.
-If a member applies at the same time for any two or more certificates, the cost will be £1,040 for all certificates.
+- 15.1 The current cost of any PC is £1,040.
+This is reviewed by Council annually with any increase applying from 1 September. - 15.2 Payment can be made by credit card (by telephone or online) or BACS. - 15.3 Annual and Full renewal applicants can make payment at the time of application.
+Initial applicants will be contacted for payment when an application has been approved. - 15.4 Certificates will not be issued before full payment is made. - 15.5 If a member applies at the same time for any two or more certificates, the cost will be £1,040 for all certificates.
 Otherwise the cost will be £1,040 for each certificate applied for.